 Agriculture & Mining Member: Standardization of report submission on a global view.

-Manufacturing Member: U.S. and Canada operations are world class.
-We are transitioning other parts of the world using common systems, processes, and global card.
+Manufacturing Member: U.S. and Canada operations are world-class.
+We are transitioning to other parts of the world using common systems, processes, and global cards.

 Computers & Electronics Member: We are implementing Oversight to use analytics to better determine employee compliance.